+The on-site construction duration for Phase 2 would be approximately 12 months, with an estimated start date of January 2017.
 During construction, there would be approximately 20 persons working on the site and onboard various construction barges and tugs.
-Materials would be delivered to and shipped from the VMT Terminal by various means including barges, ships, trucks, and rail cars.
+Materials would be delivered to and shipped from the VMT Terminal by the completed Phase 1 and 2 Terminal Site by various means including barges, ships, trucks, and rail cars.
+The VMT Phase 2 improvements would be constructed after the Orcem Phase 1 construction period is complete.